SEO Title

 Newsletter Body

 Unither Bioelectronics is teaming up with Robinson Helicopter to develop hydrogen-powered variants of the company’s R44 and R66 helicopters.
-Robinson has agreed to collaborate with Unither on supplemental type certificates for the modified helicopters in the U.S. and Canada, contributing its technical and regulatory expertise to the project.
+Robinson has agreed to collaborate with Unither to develop supplemental type certificates for the modified helicopters in the U.S. and Canada, contributing its technical and regulatory expertise to the project.

 Print Headline